 270 win because you can find ammo anywhere in case you forget yours at home.
 Have been using this load since i hunt somewhat close to houses.
 A reader recently requested a ballistic comparison between same weight bullets in a 300 win.
 One veteran gunwriter weighs in on the subject.

+Which is superior in the 7mm vs 30 caliber argument.
+Pardon me for pointing this out.
 I have used both for deerit depends on what you plan on shooting with the rifleif you plan to do a good share of elk hunting i would suggest the 7mm magif deer sized animals are the primary target then either will doi am a bit partial to the 264 myself but thats my preferencei killed a fair amount of the local deer with a 7 mm mag shooting 154 gr hornadys at about 2800 fpsmy dad on the.
-3228 win lr.
-Load data for the 270 winchester.
-In the real world theres not enough difference to matter much.
+In looking at the reloading data the 7mm is pretty anemic for a mag.

 It is the second or third most popular hunting caliber for lots of reasons including moderate recoil.
 I have been considering pulling the tube on my 7mm rem mag and putting a new barrel in 270 wby mag on it.
 I mean the only difference is the nomenclature.
 Any 30 caliber cartridge delivers more energy than a comparable 7mm cartridge.